artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/custom-background/index.md

 # {{ NgDocPage.title }}

 You're able to select background color for your flow.
-Now it limits to only color, but later it will be possible to set more complex backgrounds.
-To select color just pass it in `[background]` input.
+Currently, it is limited to selecting a color, but in the future, it will be possible to set more complex backgrounds.
+To select a color, simply pass it to the `[background]` input.

 {{ NgDocActions.demo("CustomBackgroundDemoComponent", { expanded: true }) }}